This audio was created using Microsoft Azure Speech Services.

-In this sense, three dimensions influence the way that we develop and use AI at Schneider Electric:
+In this sense, three dimensions influence the way that we develop and use artificial intelligence at Schneider Electric:

-1) Compliance with laws and standards, like our Vulnerability Handling & Coordinated Disclosure Policy which addresses cybersecurity vulnerabilities and targets compliance with ISO/IEC 29147 and ISO/IEC 30111.
-At the same time, as new responsible AI standards are still under development, we actively contribute to their definition, and we commit to comply fully with them.
+1) Compliance with laws and standards.
+Our Vulnerability Handling & Coordinated Disclosure Policy which addresses cybersecurity vulnerabilities and targets compliance with ISO/IEC 29147 and ISO/IEC 30111.
+The new responsible AI standards are still under development and we actively contribute to fully comply with them.

 3) Our internal governance policies and processes.
 For instance, we have appointed a Digital Risk Leader & Data Officer, dedicated to our AI projects.
-We also launched a Responsible AI (RAI) workgroup focused on frameworks and legislation in the field, such as the European Commission’s AI Act or the American Algorithmic Accountability Act, and we deliberately choose not to launch projects raising the highest ethical concerns.
+We launched a Responsible AI (RAI) workgroup focused on frameworks and legislation in the field.
+This consists of the European Commission’s AI Act or the American Algorithmic Accountability Act.
+We deliberately choose not to launch projects raising the highest ethical concerns.